v8/v8.dev/src/blog/v8-release-63.md

   - release
 tweet: '923168001108643840'
 ---
 Every six weeks, we create a new branch of V8 as part of our [release process](/docs/release-process).
-Each version is branched from V8’s git master immediately before a Chrome Beta milestone.
+Each version is branched from V8’s Git master immediately before a Chrome Beta milestone.
 Today we’re pleased to announce our newest branch, [V8 version 6.3](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/6.3), which is in beta until its release in coordination with Chrome 63 Stable in several weeks.
 V8 v6.3 is filled with all sorts of developer-facing goodies.
 This post provides a preview of some of the highlights in anticipation of the release.

 ## Speed